Office of the Council

 As your Pierce County Council, we oversee the second most populous county in Washington with a population of 872,000 and one of the fastest growth rates in the state.

-The Pierce County Council sets policy and approves the annual budget.
-Washington’s counties derive their powers from the state constitution, which establishes the legal framework for county government and lists the duties and powers of the governing bodies.
+The Pierce County Council sets policy and approves the biennial budget.
+Washington’s counties derive powers from the state constitution, which establishes the legal framework for county government and lists the duties and powers of governing bodies.
 Pierce County is organized under Home-Rule Charter form, approved by the voters in November 1980.
 As the legislative branch of county government, the Council sets policies, enacts laws, and adopts budgets that guide an array of services, including:

-The criminal justice system of prosecutors and public defenders, District and Superior Courts, juvenile detention, and adult jails;
+- The criminal justice system of prosecutors and public defenders, District and Superior courts, juvenile detention, and adult jails;

 Chapter 42.56 RCW, the Public Records Act, requires each agency to make available for inspection and copying nonexempt ’public records’ in accordance with published rules.
 Pierce County adopted Chapter 2.04 PCC, Public Records Inspection and Copying Procedures, for implementing the public records act.